Axway/streams-open-docs/content/en/docs/streams/architecture/_index.md

 Platform infrastructure must support Kubernetes PersistentVolumes.
 See [Volumes](#volumes) section for details.

+#### Encrypting Secret data at rest

+To improve security, you should encrypt k8s secret data at rest.
+See https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data for more details.
+{{< alert title="Note" color="primary" >}} We strongly recommend to use a KMS provider instead of storing the raw encryption key in the EncryptionConfig file.
+Using a locally managed key doesn't protect against a host being compromised since the encryption keys are stored on the host in a file. {{< /alert >}}

 ### Performance goals

 An important factor for achieving your goals is to define a set of performance goals.
 These will be unique for a specific set of APIs, deployment platform and clients’ expectations.
 Later in the document, we show an example of the performance metrics that have been achieved in testing a reference architecture.